Do You Need Blood? You May Be Your Own Best Donor!En Español (Spanish Version)

 - Red blood cells always come from volunteer, not paid donors.

 - Only healthy donors are accepted.
-Donor screening includes questions that try to reveal behaviors that may increase risk of infection with transmittable diseases.
+Donor screening includes questions that try to reveal behaviors that may increase the risk of infection with transmittable diseases.

 - Donors are informed about conditions that would render their blood unsafe and are given an opportunity to confidentially indicate that their blood should be discarded.